Education

 Round up for transition time, progress monitoring, absences, makeups, and groups that need a smaller size.

 The key inputs are Students needing support, Students per group, Sessions per group per week, Minutes per session.
-Treat the result as a starting point, because real rates, measurements, product ratings, policies, water conditions, and usage patterns can vary.
+Confirm roster data, school calendar, scoring rules, documentation expectations, and district policy before using the result.

 Example inputs: Students needing support: 18; Students per group: 4; Sessions per group per week: 3; Minutes per session: 25.
 With those values, the calculator returns 375 minutes/week.
 Plan for about 375 minutes/week.